anadirisal/dataproductproject/README.md

 The Shiny application can be found in the URL address: https://anadirisal.shinyapps.io/finalproject2017nov-gapminder/

-This is the depository of the code.

-It provides a moving graphics of GDP against Life Expectancy which is very illuminating.
+The application provides moving graphics of GDP against Life Expectancy which is very illuminating.